Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Discussion

 \subsection{Performance on 3D data}

 At the outset, the strided tensor network model was primarily designed for 2D segmentation tasks.
-However, the fundamental principle of how the segmentation is performed -- by lifting small image regions to high dimensional spaces and approximating linear classification -- could be directly translated to 3D datasets.
-With this motivation we performed the experiments on the BraTS dataset for segmenting tumour regions from 3D MRI scans, where the high dimensional lift was performed on flattened 3D patches of size $K^3$ instead of 2D patches.
+However, the fundamental principle of how the segmentation is performed -- by lifting small image regions to high-dimensional spaces and approximating linear classification -- could be directly translated to 3D datasets.
+With this motivation we performed the experiments on the BraTS dataset for segmenting tumour regions from 3D MRI scans, where the high-dimensional lift was performed on flattened 3D patches of size $K^3$ instead of 2D patches.
 The results in Table~\ref{tab:brats_res} indicate that the strided tensor network approach does not immediately translate to 3D datasets.

 There are two possible reasons for these negative results.
 Firstly, the loss of structure going from 3D to 1D hampers segmentation more than in 2D data.
 In previous work in~\citet{selvan2020locally} where tensor networks were used to perform image classification on 3D data, a multi-scale approach was taken.
-A similar approach that integrates multiple-scales as in an encoder-decoder type model such as the 3D U-net perhaps could be beneficial.
+A similar approach that integrates multiple scales as in an encoder-decoder type model such as the 3D U-Net perhaps could be beneficial.
 Secondly, the number of parameters required to learn the segmentation rules in 3D data could be far higher than the 2D models which were applied on the 3D dataset.
-Due to GPU memory constraints we could not explore larger tensor network models with higher bond dimensions ($>12$) for 3D data, as this was seen to be beneficial for the more challenging vessel segmentation task where bond dimension was set to $32$.
-Potentially, these challenges could be overcome by taking up a multi-planar approach similar to the multi-planar U-net~\cite{perslev2019one} where the training is performed using multiple 2D planes and the final 3D segmentation is fused from these views.
+Due to GPU memory constraints we could not explore larger tensor network models with higher bond dimensions ($>12$) for 3D data, as we found it to be beneficial for the more challenging vessel segmentation task where bond dimension was set to $32$.
+Potentially, these challenges could be overcome by taking up a multi-planar approach similar to the multi-planar U-Net~\cite{perslev2019one} where the training is performed using multiple 2D planes and the final 3D segmentation is fused from these views.